 This Global Goals Dashboard was created by picking from among the seventeen goals those that are most meaningful to Americans and grouping and adapting them to the US context.
-A focus was placed on including those that were available by county and for the major US racial and ethnic groups.
-This dashboard is a work in progress, a foundation on which LA County and cities in greater LA can build in response to local well-being priorities.
+A focus was placed on including those that were is a work in progress, a foundation on which LA County and cities in greater LA can build in response to local well-being priorities.
 Over the course of 2018, Measure of America will support the City of Los Angeles as they create a city-focused global goals dashboard.